krenalis/krenalis/doc/src/getting-started.md

 Various installation methods may then require additional requirements depending on the level of customization required, specified in the sections below.

-> Since the repository of Chichi is private, you may need to configure your local `GOPRIVATE` variable in order to test and develop some of the installation methods listed below.
+> Since the repository of Meergo is private, you may need to configure your local `GOPRIVATE` variable in order to test and develop some of the installation methods listed below.
-> It may be enough to add `github.com/open2b/chichi` to the paths listed in the `GOPRIVATE` values (which are separated by a comma `,`).
+> It may be enough to add `github.com/meergo/meergo` to the paths listed in the `GOPRIVATE` values (which are separated by a comma `,`).

 ## Installation

 > 🚧 Some installation methods are currently under development and may have some problems that still needs to be resolved.
 For now, a working method is [Locally cloning the repository](#locally-cloning-the-repository).

-There are several ways you can install Chichi.
+There are several ways you can install Meergo.
 Choose the method that you deem most suitable for your needs and skills:

 - [Download a pre-built release](#download-a-pre-built-release).
-Recommended if you want to start using Chichi immediately without needing to compile or customize the executable.
+Recommended if you want to start using Meergo immediately without needing to compile or customize the executable.
 - [Build with your custom connectors](#build-with-your-custom-connectors).
 Recommended if you wish to choose the connectors to include in the executable.
 - [Build from Git source](#build-from-git-source).
-Recommended if you want to work with Chichi's source code.
+Recommended if you want to work with Meergo's source code.

 ### Download a pre-built release

 > 🚧 Releases are not available yet, so this section is just a stub.

-You can download a build of Chichi from the [releases page of the repository](https://github.com/open2b/chichi/releases) or from the [Chichi's website](https://example.com).
+You can download a build of Meergo from the [releases page of the repository](https://github.com/meergo/meergo/releases) or from the [Meergo's website](https://example.com).

 Then you can proceed with the [configuration](#configuration).